TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/upstream-controlled-cache.md

  - if this is provided in the response header and is set to `1` or `true` then the response will be stored in the cache
  - if the header is empty or absent, Tyk follows its default behavior, which typically involves not caching the request, or caching only valid response codes (`cache_response_codes`)

-The upstream server also controls the duration that Tyk should cache the response (Time-To-Live or TTL).
+The upstream server also controls the length of time that Tyk should cache the response (Time-To-Live or TTL).

 Tyk looks for the header `x-tyk-cache-action-set-ttl` in the response:
  - if this is found and has a positive integer value, the Gateway will cache the response for that many seconds